open-contracts/protocol/PROTOCOL.md

              TLS-over-TLS
              based on pubkey
              in attestation
-             and SSL cert from                   TLS based on Mozilla's registry enclave                    Root CA store ┌─────────┐ ── ── ── ── ── ── ── ┌─────────────┐ ── ── ── ── ── ── ┌─────────────┐
+             and SSL cert from                   TLS based on Browser's registry enclave                    Root CA store ┌─────────┐ ── ── ── ── ── ── ── ┌─────────────┐ ── ── ── ── ── ── ┌─────────────┐
 │         │ Oracle.py,           │             │ user login creds  │             │